Bamelink/ASC/README.md

 sudo docker stop urosagent
 sudo docker rm urosagent
 ```

+## uROS agent native
+To run the uROS agent native, clone [this repository](https://github.com/micro-ROS/micro-ROS-Agent.git) into your workspace/src and build it.
+Make sure to checkout the right ROS version!
 ---
 ## Errors you can face
 ### Zephyr repo not found.